 All the alcohol was chilling in the "freezer".

 Everybody just kind of sat around as we all waited for the two cooks to finish the preparation of our monstrous meal.
-Karl's brother Mark and his brother-in-law Paul were assigned the duty of making sure we would all be fed and contented at the end of the night.
+Karl's brother Mark and his brother-in-law Paul were assigned the duty of making sure we would all be fed.

 After dinner we sat down in the living room and exchanged Christmas presents.